 3 Steps on How to Be a Good Sales Manager

 How to Be a Good Sales Manager: Setting Goals

 Empowering sales reps to manage their own goals.
-Instead of setting the goals for your team, try listening first.
+Instead of setting goals for your sales reps, try listening first.
 Ask them questions such as:

 - You’re 50K from hitting quota, which accounts would you focus on over the next month?

 - Which actions should be taken across each of these accounts?

 When each individual knows exactly what they need to focus on, what their responsibilities are and what you will hold them accountable to, you’ll find they become a lot more productive.